 Alan Alford has extensive experience analyzing complex transactions involving transfer pricing, integration of acquired companies, valuation, and cross-border issues.
 He has substantial audit, licensing, valuation, and financial analysis experience in the computer software, banking and financial services, healthcare, semiconductor, and oil and gas industries.

-He specializes in the pricing and licensing of intangibles and intellectual property, financial services transactions, integration of acquisitions, corporate restructurings, entity valuations, establishing terms for related-party loans, negotiation of Advance Pricing Agreements (APA), and dispute resolution.
+He specializes in the pricing and licensing of intangibles and intellectual property, financial services transactions, integration of acquisitions, corporate restructurings, entity valuations, financial instrument valuation, establishing terms for related-party loans, negotiation of Advance Pricing Agreements (APA), and dispute resolution.